henridev/computer-systems/chapter-3/linux-command-line-skills.md

 But what if you want to have `$PATH` treated as a variable and `$1` not?

 use a backslash `\` character in front of the dollar sign `$` character to prevent the shell from interpreting it.
-The command below demonstrates using the `\` character:

 ```bash
 sysadmin@localhost:~$ echo The service costs \$1 and the path is $PATH
 The service costs $1 and the path is /usr/bin/custom:/home/sysadmin/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games